dodojojo/comp20-dodojojo.github.com/safari/README.txt

 used article
 content length?
-Addd a on of text (3 para's) inside article, works removed wrapper element, added breaks, broken. added more breaks, changed inner article to p
+Addd a on of text (3 para's) inside article, works removed wrapper element, added breaks, broken. added more breaks, changed inner article to p, works